How Long Do You Pay for Bankruptcy in Canada? (9–21 Months Explained)

 When you file, you must work with a Licensed Insolvency Trustee (LIT) who handles the process.
 You’ll make monthly payments for a set period, attend credit counselling, and report your income regularly.

-👉 Learn more from the Office of the Superintendent of Bankruptcy Canada (OSB).
+👉 For official guidance, visit the Office of the Superintendent of Bankruptcy (OSB).

 How Long Do You Pay for Bankruptcy in Canada — The Timeline